US Economic Outlook for 2018 and Beyond

 Other substantial increases will occur in education, predicted to be 1.8 million jobs; retail, 1.7 million jobs; and hotel/restaurants, 1 million jobs.
 Another area is miscellaneous services at 1.6 million jobs.
 That includes human resources, seasonal and temporary workers, and waste collection.

 As housing recovers, construction will add 1.8 million jobs while other areas of manufacturing will lose jobs due to technology and outsourcing.

 How It Affects You

 2018 will be a prosperous year as we continue to say goodbye to the effects of the financial crisis.
-Be on the lookout for irrational exuberance in the stock market.
-That usually signals the peak of the business cycle.
-That means another recession is probably two to three years out.
+Be on the lookout for a bubble in the stock market.
+That signals the peak of the business cycle.
+Another recession is probably two to three years out.
 It all depends on whether President Trump's tax cuts will create the jobs he promised.

 Therefore, the best thing to do is to stay relentlessly focused on your financial well-being.
 Continue to improve your skills and chart a clear course for your career.
 If you've invested in the stock market, be calm during any pull-back.
 Plummeting commodity prices, including gold, oil, and coffee, will return to the mean.
 All in all, an excellent time to reduce debt, build up your savings, and increase your wealth.